keithmburu/courses/2021-compling/hw/hw4_text_classification.md

 ### Tips:

-1. Be concise.
+1. Be concise but not shallow.

-2. Graphs can often save you a lot of words.
-If you decide to include graphs, I recommend using the [seaborn](https://seaborn.pydata.org/) Python package.
+2. Plots can often save you a lot of words.
+Include captions for your plots.